zzjdjy2017/MyLearning/README.md

-This repository is used to save some important information, which was omitted before, during work and learning.
+This repository is used to save some important information during my work and learning.
+The information includes misunderstood and new knoweledge.